 Cut Himself Shaving: Used straight and then subverted in Rough Trade.
 Roger hits Francine and gives her a black eye; to cover, she uses the "walked into a door" excuse.
 Later, when the police are there investigating a domestic disturbance call (a series of coincidences having led the neighbors to believe Stan is beating Francine), Francine actually does walk into a door(after tripping on the mop) and gives herself another black eye, but the police do not believe her and arrest Stan.

 Francine: I deserved it for leaving the mop out.

 Cyborg: A cyborg version of Stan from a thousand years in the future competes with present-day Stan for Francine in "May The Best Stan Win".

-After Stan and Francine appoint Roger as Steve's legal guardian, Roger hugs Stan and notices that he's erect.
+After Stan and Francine appoint Roger as Steve's legal guardian (in "A Ward Show"), Roger hugs Stan and notices that he's erect.
 Rogers tells him to go take care of it, so Stan and Francine begin to leave the attic.
 Stan tells Francine that he's got it covered.

-Stan hates fat people, and Steve starts dating Debbie, a gothic, overweight girl.
-It causes Stan to start facing symptoms of anorexia.
+Stan hates fat people, and Steve starts dating Debbie, a Goth, overweight girl.
+It causes Stan to diet to the point of anorexia.